Ratones coloraos

 Ratones Coloraos ("Red Mice") was a Spanish premiere late-night television talk show series which was aired from 2002 to 2010.
 The television series was broadcast in two different time frames from 2002 to 2005 and then from 2007 to 2010.
 The television series was presented by Jesús Quintero and the script was narrated by Javier Salvago.
 The television show was widely regarded as a premier television show in Spain as it included interviews with politicians and various celebrities from across the world.
-The show was broadcast on Canal Sur, Telemadrid, ETB2, 7RM, RTPA and TVE Internacional.
+The show was broadcast on Canal Sur, Telemadrid, ETB 2, 7RM, RTPA and TVE Internacional.